debezium/debezium.github.io/CONTRIBUTING.md

     $ git commit .

-which should then pop up an editor of your choice in which you should place a good commit message. _*We do expect that all commit messages begin with a line starting with the JIRA issue and ending with a short phrase that summarizes what changed in the commit.*_ For example:
+which should then pop up an editor of your choice in which you should place a good commit message. _*We do expect that all commit messages begin with a line starting with the GitHub issue and ending with a short phrase that summarizes what changed in the commit.*_ For example:

-    DBZ-1234 Corrected typo on community page.
+    dbz#1234 Corrected typo on community page.

 Make sure you didn't break any other part of the website.